Subscribe to the CT4F Newsletter to stay informed!

 The government already limits what can be done to children, even by parents, when those actions cause harm.
 That's not government overreach.
 That's basic child protection.

-And here's the kicker: Colorado's law actually strengthens parental authority by making sure you get accurate information from licensed professionals.
-It prevents practitioners from lying to you, from making promises they can't keep, from draining your bank account while damaging your child and your relationship with them.
+And here's the kicker: Colorado's law actually strengthened parental authority by making sure you got accurate information from licensed professionals.
+It prevented practitioners from lying to you, from making promises they can't keep, from draining your bank account while damaging your child and your relationship with them.

 MYTH #4: